-After the samples are loaded and the instrument is ready there are a number of test parameters that must be set.
+After the samples are loaded and the instrument is ready there are several test parameters that must be set.
 There are two types of test parameters, cell parameters and instrument parameters.
 Cell Parameters are specific to each cell (Sample ID, Sample Thickness).
-Instrument parameters are common for all cells (Chamber Temperature and Test Chamber RH, Carrier Gas RH).
+Instrument parameters are common for all cells (Carrier Gas RH).
 The "Test" icon is used to access the screens and controls required to set up the test conditions and start a test.

-There are two basic types of test methods that can be used to start a test; an "Auto Test" method or an "Advanced Test" method.
+There are two basic types of test methods that can be used to start a test: an "Auto Test" method or an "Advanced Test" method.
 The "Auto Test" method attempts to automatically optimize some of the test parameters while the test is executing.
 An "Auto Test" method can be used to determine the optimum test methodology when the properties of the barrier material are not known.
 An "Auto Test" is started by selecting the "Test" icon and filling out the fields displayed on the "Cell" and "Instrument" screens.